 - Cartoon Introduction to Economics, Volume I: Microeconomics

 Moneytime is aimed at children aged 10-14.
 The program uses self-directed lessons to do the teaching for you.
 No pre-work is needed.
 Perfect for our homeschool!
 There are 30 modules, online quizzes, and awards and certificates.
-You will receive 25% off if you follow this link.
+You will receive 25% off if you click on one of my links.

 - Choose Fi has a full curriculum for grades K-12.
 We have only looked at the middle school resources, and there are 50 FREE lessons!

-- Federal Deposit Insurance Corporation again have curriculum for grades K-12 and are available for free with immediate download.
+- Federal Deposit Insurance Corporation has a curriculum for grades K-12 and is available for free with immediate download.

-- Actuarial Foundation – This four-part financial literacy program features interactive PDFs to provide high school students with hands-on experience in all phases of money management.
-As Freddie is only 11 we haven’t tried this, but it gets excellent reviews with parents of older children.
+- Actuarial Foundation.
+This four-part financial literacy program features interactive PDFs to provide high school students with hands-on experience in all phases of money management.
+As my son is only 11 we haven’t tried this, but it gets excellent reviews from parents of older children.

 These financial literacy activities for high school students can also be adapted for middle schoolers.

 Stock market games for kids